programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 </div>

-As of May, 2024 there were about 9,600 records in the database.

-The datatype for most of the variables are `object` (which is what Pandas calls `string` or text) data.
-The `date` variable is a `datetime` object.
-And there are numbers for the `latitude`,`longitude` and `age` fields.

-If the lat/lon fields were not numbers, you would need to do some data cleaning to get them convered to `float`-type numbers.
-In Python a `float` is a number with decimal values; an `integer` is a whole number.

 A common way to refer to county-level data is with a FIPS number (described below).
-This database lacks this information, but it will be added using the latitude and longitude values.
+This database lacks this information, but it can be added based on the latitude and longitude values.
 What percent of the records have lat/lon data?

 ```python
 print(ff_df['latitude'].isna().sum())